-COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS g. teamwork wet standpipes 2.
+COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS g. teamwork h. wet standpipes 2.
 Describe the importance of notifying the fire department before any other action is taken.
 3. Describe a Security Guard's regular patrol for fire hazards 4.
 State the elements a fire needs to exist.
 5. List and describe the four classes of fires.
 6. Describe how the following types of workplace hazards can cause fires: a. electrical b. natural gas c. flammable or combustible liquids 7.
 Describe the importance of teamwork in fire suppression.
 8. List the information the security officer needs in order to suppress a fire.
 9. State how the following checklist helps to evaluate a decision to fight a fire: a. gather facts b. assess and communicate the damage c. consider the probabilities of what might happen d. assess the security officer's situation e. establish priorities f. make decisions g. develop plans of action h. take action i. evaluate progress 10.
 Describe the following firefighting resources: a. portable fire extinguishers b. interior wet standpipes 11.
 Describe the contents of a fire extinguisher label.
-12. Identify the four types of fire extinguishers in terms of: a. fire type b. extinguishing agent c. extinguishing method 13.
+12. Identify the four types of fire extinguisher label.
+13. Compare the characteristics of water and dry chemical extinguishing agent c. extinguishing agent c. extinguishing method 13.
 Compare the characteristics of water and dry chemical extinguishers.
-14. State why the following is necessary to know before extinguishing a fire: a. quick and safe escape from the area b. right type and size of extinguisher 15.
+14. State why the following is necessary to know before extinguishing a fire: a. quick and safe escape from the area b. right type and size of extinguisher c. presence of hazardous materials and falling debris 15.
 State the importance of P.A.S.S. in operating a fire extinguisher.
-16. Describe the importance of the following in fire suppression: a. having proper safety equipment b. working with a buddy c. having abackup te CTE Anchor: Communications: 2.1, 2.2, 2.3, 2.4 Technology: 4.1, 4.3, 4.6 Problem Solving and Critical Thinking: 5.1, 5.2, 5.3, 5.4 Health and Safety: 6.2, 6.6 Ethics and Legal Responsibilities: 8.1, 8.2, 8.3 Leadership and Teamwork: 9.1, 9.7 Technical Knowledge and Skills: 10.1, 10.2 Demonstration and Application: 11.1 CTE Pathway: A1.4, A1.9, A2.5, A2.7, A4.1, A4.2, A4.5, A5.2, A6.1, A6.2, A6.3, A6.7, A6.10
+16. Describe the importance of the following in fire suppression: a. having proper safety equipment b. working with a buddy c. having a backup team d. having two ways to exit the fire area e. feeling closed doors with the back of the hand f. confining the fire CTE Anchor: Communications: 2.1, 2.2, 2.3, 2.4 Technology: 4.1, 4.3, 4.6 Problem Solving and Critical Thinking: 5.1, 5.2, 5.3, 5.4 Health and Safety: 6.2, 6.6 Ethics and Legal Responsibilities: 8.1, 8.2, 8.3 Leadership and Teamwork: 9.1, 9.7 Technical Knowledge and Skills: 10.1, 10.2 Demonstration and Application: 11.1 CTE Pathway: A1.4, A1.9, A2.5, A2.7, A4.1, A4.2, A4.5, A5.2, A6.1, A6.2, A6.3, A6.7, A6.10